 At around 10:10 a.m., emergency services transported a man in his 80s to a hospital in a state of cardiac arrest after he choked on such a cake at his residence in Akishima City.
 He was later confirmed dead.

 Of the 10 other victims, five were left in serious condition upon arrival at hospitals.
-They are aged in their 50s to 90s.

 The mochi cakes are typically prepared to celebrate the New Year’s holiday.
 Given that many citizens wind up blocking their windpipes with the glutinous cakes, the fire department regularly urges citizens to cut the cakes into smaller bite-size pieces and chew thoroughly before swallowing.